HA4ever37/D1Mini_OLED_MQTT/README.md

 Future features:
-* Ask for a username and password to access debugging messages page
+* Ask for a username and password to access debugging messages' page
 * Other suggestions?

 Required external libraries (can be found from Library Manager of the Arduino IDE):